Ethnic Identity and the State in Iran

 Ethnic Identity and the State in Iran is a 2013 book by Alam Saleh in which the author examines inter-ethnic tension and the politicization of ethnic identity in Iran.
 He suggests that problems with ethnicity and nationality in Iran, as in other countries of the Middle East, has not been so much the result of ethnic identity formation, but the product of the securitization of ethnic issues.
-The book has received positive reviews in the Middle East Journal, Review of Middle East Studies, the British Journal of Middle Eastern Studies, and Nations and Nationalism.
+The book has received positive reviews in the Middle East Journal, Review of Middle East Studies, Iranian Studies, the British Journal of Middle Eastern Studies, and Nations and Nationalism.

 Author

-Alam Saleh (born 1975) is a British-Iranian political scientist and a lecturer in Iranian Studies at the Australian National University's Centre for Arab & Islamic Studies.
-He received his PhD from the University of Leeds with a thesis titled Identity and Societal Security in Iran (2010) and has previously taught at Lancaster University, Durham University, University of Leeds, and Bradford University.
+Alam Saleh (born 1975) is a British-Iranian political scientist and a senior lecturer in Iranian Studies at the Australian National University's Centre for Arab & Islamic Studies.
+He received his PhD from the University of Leeds with a thesis titled Identity and Societal Security in Iran (2010) and has previously taught at Lancaster University, Durham University, University of Exeter, University of Leeds, and Bradford University.
 Saleh is a fellow of Higher Education Academy and has published in several international journals.